rachfop/takomo-docs/docs/stacks/parameter-resolvers.md

 #### Properties

-Here are the properties available for `stack-output` resolver.
+Here are the properties available for the **stack-output** resolver.

 | Key | Required | Type | Description |
 | --- | -------- | ---- | ----------- |